Penelope Spheeris: Early life

 Spheeris told author Paul Stenning, "I believe each of us is born with certain characteristics that we genetically inherit, some of which are good, some not so good.
 My mother was extremely compassionate, my father more of a barbarian.
 My father was passionately ambitious, where my mother was not.
 The most significant traits I learned from my parents were a strong sense of survival and unfaltering tenacity."

 Spheeris spent her first seven years traveling around the American South and American Midwest with her father's carnival.
-Her father was shot and killed in Troy, Alabama, after intervening in a racial dispute.
+Her father was murdered in Troy, Alabama, after intervening in a racial dispute.
 In a 2015 interview, Spheeris stated that her father had come to the aid of an African-American man who had been struck on the back of the head with a cane by a white man over a dispute about cutting in front of him in line.
 The white man soon after returned and stabbed Spheeris' father.
 She states that her father's killer served no jail time, the man's legal defense apparently resting entirely on the claim that he was justified in murdering Spheeris senior as "he was defending a black."